yugabyte/yugabyte-db/docs/content/preview/explore/multi-region-deployments/synchronous-replication-ysql.md

 ### Preferred region

-If application reads and writes are known to be originating primarily from a single region, you can designate a preferred region, which pins the shard leaders to that single region.
+If application reads and writes are known to be originating primarily from a single region, you can designate a preferred region, which pins the tablet leaders to that single region.
 As a result, the preferred region handles all read and write requests from clients.
-Non-preferred regions are used only for hosting shard follower replicas.
+Non-preferred regions are used only for hosting tablet follower replicas.

 For multi-row or multi-table transactional operations, colocating the leaders in a single zone or region can help reduce the number of cross-region network hops involved in executing a transaction.